What Does a Physiotherapist Do? A Complete Guide for Scarborough Patients

 What Does a Physiotherapist Do for Vertigo?

-The most common cause is Benign Paroxysmal Positional Vertigo (BPPV), where calcium crystals become displaced in the inner ear.
+The most common cause of vertigo is Benign Paroxysmal Positional Vertigo (BPPV), where calcium crystals become displaced in the inner ear.
 Physiotherapists perform specific maneuvers called canalith repositioning procedures (the Epley maneuver being most common) that relocate these crystals, often providing immediate relief.

 Also read: Do i Need a Referral to See a Physiotherapist?